Brachyplatystoma filamentosum: Conservation status

-Piraiba, along with other large amazon catfish species, are important apex predators in the Amazon Basin.
+Piraíba, along with other large amazon catfish species, are important apex predators in the Amazon Basin.
 This water body serves as a central source for fisheries in South America, providing food for communities in the area.

 However, this species, along with several other South American catfishes, are declining in population.
 Local fisheries are struggling due to overfishing, with records of decreasing catches being a primary indicator of their decline.
 These catfish are migratory, meaning they are especially sensitive to dam construction and habitat degradation, which impede their ability to migrate throughout the waterways.

-Piraiba, along with other predator fish, are also susceptible to mercury contamination; this, along with their role as an important food source, puts many local communities at risk.
+Piraíba, along with other predator fish, are also susceptible to mercury contamination; this, along with their role as an important food source, puts many local communities at risk.

 Fisheries there are poorly studied and we know relatively little about these species, so our understanding of the ecological impacts are also limited.
-Chemical analysis of otoliths within specimens has proven to help researchers study migratory patterns of Piraiba, helping provide evidence of their life stages at different regions.
+Chemical analysis of otoliths within specimens has proven to help researchers study migratory patterns of piraíba, helping provide evidence of their life stages at different regions.
 This serves as an alternative method to physically monitoring their behavior, which eliminates several difficulties the latter method raises.